Systemloaders

 In order to change the location of the systemloader script/config file you need to adjust the defaultLinuxStartScriptLocation like this:

-defaultLinuxStartScriptLocation in Debian := "/lib/systemd/system"
+Debian / defaultLinuxStartScriptLocation := "/lib/systemd/system"

 You may need to change these paths according to your distribution.
 References are